 - when the Custodian Trust uses a Custodian Trustee, use the name of the Custodian Trust, e.g. “ABC Custody Pty Ltd ACN number”.

 When the loan is paid off, there is no need to keep the Custodian Trust.
 The property will then revert back to the SMSF.
 There should be no stamp duty implications as there is no change in beneficial interest in the property.
-To eliminate the potential for stamp duty, it is common to leave a small amount in the loan so to keep the custodian trust structure in place.

 For more info on how you can invest in property in your SMSF, please watch the video below.